d3k-Maps/SC-Notes/notes/RevengeOfTheBooga.md

 ## Objectives

-Your forces must defend a long wall that protects your base.
+Your forces must defend a long wall that protects your base and separates you from the forces of **Booga**.
 Waves of enemies will come to destroy you.

 Survive all the waves to win.